gui-dos/DiaBLE/README.md

 Currently I am targeting only the latest betas of Xcode and iOS and focusing on the new Libre 3.

 If you own an iPad you can download the [zipped archive](https://github.com/gui-dos/DiaBLE/archive/refs/heads/main.zip) of this repository and tap _DiaBLE Playground.swiftpm_: DiaBLE was born in fact as a single script for the iPad Swift Playgrounds to test the internal workings of the several trouBLEsome BLE accessories I bought, mainly the BubBLE and the MiaoMiao, but I cannot afford to support actively such transmitters and the LibreOOPWeb _glucose.space_ server anymore.
-A past complete fork still buildaBLE for the iPhone is availaBLE at [DiaBLE-Legacy](https://github.com/gui-dos/DiaBLE-Legacy).

 Please refer to the [**TODOs**](https://github.com/gui-dos/DiaBLE/blob/main/TODO.md) list for the up-to-date status of all the current limitations and known bugs of this **prototype**.